joiellantero/word-search-puzzle-solver/README.md

 # Crossword Puzzle Solver

-*DISCLAIMER: Using this software requires some basic knowledge in C programming.*
+*DISCLAIMER: Using this software requires some basic knowledge in running a C programming.*

 The main function of this software is to automatically find words in a symmetrical crossword puzzle.
 The additional features are sorting out (using heapsort) the given words in alphabetical order and removing the letters of the searched words from the crossword puzzle.